regebro/how-to-diff-xml/talk.rst

 .. class:: substep

-    It was hard to debug

     There was a memory leak in the C code

-    I suck at C
+    My C coding skills are rusty

+    It was hard to maintain

     And some infinite loop somewhere